Inspiring Book - The next 4 books from my library at home inspired me the most. I hope they inspire you too.

 I’m not sure that this book from Nicolas Vanier, a French adventurist, writer and director, is published in English and if it’s the right title.
 I was reading it in Dutch.

 I do not like the cold myself, but that is rather because I feel cold very quickly.
 But that does not stop me from dreaming about cold destinations like Iceland, Antarctica and Alaska.
 And when I was reading this book, I realized that one day I should take the step towards these cold places.

 This book is the story of the fulfilment of a lifetime dream.
 Nicolas Vanier and his wife travel with their daughter for around a year through the snowy wilderness of Canada.
 Their dream becomes reality.
 They build a log cabin, hunt, fish and find their own food.
-In winter it can be minus 50 degrees Celsius and they are 2.000 kilometres away from any kind of civilization.
+In winter it can be minus 50 °C (minus 58 °F) and they are 2,000 kilometre (1,250 mile) away from any kind of civilization.
 It’s a story about an ordinary family on a not so ordinary trip.

 Book: l’Enfant des Neiges (The child of the snows), 1995, Nicolas Vanier.